code-423n4/2023-10-nextgen/README.md

   - Consider ways in which an address can bypass the merkle proofs and mint without having an allowlist spot.
 - Airdrop/Minting
   - Consider ways in which the airdrop or minting functions incl. burnToMint, burnOrSwapExternalToMint etc. are not executed from the Minter Contract.
-  - Consider ways in which more than 1 tokens can be minted at the same time period for the Periodic Sale Model.
+  - Consider ways in which more than 1 token can be minted at the same time period for the Periodic Sale Model.
   - Consider ways in which an address during the public phase can mint more tokens compared to what its allowed to mint (maxCollectionPurchases)
 - MintToAuction
-  - Consider ways in which the token is not transfered to the final winning bidder of an Auction after the auction finishes (token approval to the AuctionDemo contract is needed) and the funds are not refunded to other bidders.
+  - Consider ways in which the token is not transferred to the final winning bidder of an Auction after the auction finishes (token approval to the AuctionDemo contract is needed) and the funds are not refunded to other bidders.
   - Consider ways in which a cancelled auction bid does not return the funds back to the bidder.
   - Consider ways in which the owner of the token will not receive the funds of the highest bid after an Auction is claimed.